ceremcem/sgrep/README.md

 `sgrep` works in the same way `grep` works, but prints the descendant lines also.
 Descendant lines are the indented lines below the matched line.

-If `-p` parameter is given as the first parameter, then the parent section is also printed.
+If `-p` parameter is given as the second parameter, then the parent section is also printed.

 Usage example: